 With over a thousand years of history Poznan is one of the oldest Polish cities.
 Take a walk around the Old Town and see the 13th century town hall with the famous billy-goat clock.
 On the Market Square you will find the pillory that was used to punish people for minor offences.
 They were tied to it and publicly whipped.
 Following lunch you will take a train to Wroclaw, the capital of Lower Silesia region.
 Our driver will pick you up from the railway station and drive to your hotel.
-Dinner and overnight in Wroclaw.
+Overnight in Wroclaw.

 Day 8: Wroclaw

 A half day sightseeing of Wroclaw, the city of 12 islands and 112 bridges.
 Walk through a historic center with the local guide and listen to the stories about the city.
 Visit the beautiful Aula Leopoldina, mysterious Ostrow Tumski Island and see the magnificent Town Hall.
 Stroll around the Old Town admiring Renaissance and Baroque tenement houses.
 Optional visit to the Centennial Hall, the UNESCO Heritage Site.
 Free afternoon.
 Evening in Wroclaw.